 01 of 06

 Dry-Fit the Shower Base

-Now, with the shower base in position, check along the edge of the shower base to make sure it is sitting level Use shims and make marks on the studs to make it be easy to level the base when you put it back in.
+Now, with the shower base in position, check along the edge of the shower base to make sure it is sitting level.
+Use shims and make marks on the studs to make it easy to level the base when you put it back in.

 Put some cardboard in the shower base and walk around on it to see how stable the shower base is.
-Most installers recommend putting a bed of mortar down for the shower base to sit into.
-Check the manufacturer’s installation instructions and see what they recommend, in case the use of mortar is discouraged.
+Most installers recommend putting a bed of mortar down for the shower base to sit on.
+Check the manufacturer’s installation instructions and see what they recommend in case the use of mortar is discouraged.

 03 of 06

 Attach the Drain Fitting into the Shower Base